-- Bob began class in the Bachelor program and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,244.
-Three days later he withdrew from the cyber security program.
-He received a full refund of \$1,244, because he withdrew during the "5 day cooling off period" - Sally returned her enrollment agreement for the Master program and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,534.
+- Bob began class in the Bachelor's program and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,445.
+Three days later he withdrew from the Cyber Security program.
+He received a full refund of \$1,445, because he withdrew during the "5 day cooling off period" - Sally returned her Student Enrollment Agreement for the Master's program and paid Region 1 tuition for a 3-credit class with a lab fee, totaling \$1,735.
 The day before classes began she withdrew from the class.
 Prior to the beginning of class during a student's first term, students receive a refund of the tuition less the \$65 application fee.
-Sally received a refund of \$1,469. - Mohamed returned his student enrollment agreement for the Bachelor program, paying Region 3 tuition for a 3-credit class with a lab fee, totaling \$874.
+Sally received a refund of \$1,670. - Mohamed returned his Student Enrollment Agreement for the Bachelor of Science in Cyber Security program, paying Region 3 tuition for a 3-credit class with a lab fee, totaling \$1,040.
 During the third week, he withdrew from the class.
-In week 3 of class during a student's first term, students will receive a refund of 60%, less the application fee and the lab fee, per the Refund Policy.
-Mohammed with receive a refund of \$473.40. - Lakshmi was in her second term of classes in the Master program.
-She paid Region 2 tuition for a 3-credit class with a lab fee, totaling \$1,265.
+In week 3 of class during a student's first term, students will receive a refund of 60%, less the application fee per the Refund Policy.
+Mohammed with receive a refund of \$624. - ▶ Lakshmi was in her second term of classes in the Master of Science in Cyber Security program.
+She paid Region 2 tuition for a 3-credit class with a lab fee, totaling \$1,469.
 During the second week of class, she withdrew from the class due to work issues.
-In week 2 students receive a refund of 70% of the tuition minus the lab fee.
-Lakshmi received a refund of \$850.50.
+In week 2 students receive a refund of 70% of the tuition and the lab fee.
+Lakshmi received a refund of \$1,028.30.